thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 For oblivious DoH servers, an attacker could use unique `dohpath` values to target or identify specific clients.
-This attack is very similar to the key targeting attack described above.
+This attack is very similar to the generic OHTTP key targeting attack described above.

-Clients SHOULD mitigate such potential attacks.
-This can be done with check for consistency, such as using a mechanism described in {{CONSISTENCY}}
+Clients SHOULD mitigate such attacks.
+This can be done with a check for consistency, such as using a mechanism described in {{CONSISTENCY}}
 to validate the `dohpath` value with another source.
 It can also be done by limiting the the allowable values of `dohpath` to a single